kilaulena/couchdb-http-api-docs/couch_js_document_methods.markdown

 ### db.bulkSave(docs, options)

 ### Description
 Sets a docId in each document when it doesn't contain an _id attribute.
-Then does a POST request to the _bulk_docs with the docs and the options as body.
+Then does a POST request to the db and _bulk_docs with the docs and the options as body.

 ### Results
 All the documents are saved with an ID.